kmartin1096/Keith-Martin-Portfolio/README.md

-# Applied Data Scientist and Data Analyst
+# Applied Data Scientist and Data Analyst Portfolio

 ### Education
 University of Massachusetts Amherst (Class of 2024)